Lawyer Autonomy and You're Not the Boss of Me-ism

 1. Identify what it means to be a partner of your firm.
 While it may sound new agey, this is about establishing a clear code of conduct for the business.
 It’s critical for the business owners to declare the behaviors they expect of each other and how they’ll hold themselves accountable.
 It’s not enough to post the values on the wall.
 It’s important for the owners to live these values every day, from the top down, without exception.

 2. Measure profit and client satisfaction.
 Profit is obviously a desirable financial objective, but it’s also a decent proxy for long-term client satisfaction.
 Sustainable profit comes from delivering what clients want, in the way clients want it, at prices the market is willing to pay.
-Measuring inputs, or units of partner productivity, even top line revenue, isn’t enough.
+Measuring inputs, or units of partner productivity, even top-line revenue, isn’t enough.
 We have to measure outcomes, including profit and client satisfaction.

 Many law firms were already facing an uncertain future before the recent and existential threats of a global pandemic and looming recession.
 In uncertain times, leaders must take bold action.
 Let’s get started.